Emetophobia: Emetophobia and anorexia

-Emetophobia and obsessive-compulsive disorder
+Emetophobia and obsessive–compulsive disorder

-There are many cases of emetophobes can also suffer from Obsessive–compulsive disorder.
-Both Emetophobia and Obsessive–compulsive disorder have similar symptoms and behaviors according to Allen H. Weg, EdD.
-This includes:"obsessional thinking, hyper-awareness and reactivity, avoidance, compulsive rituals, and safety behaviors" Often, Emetophobia will get misdiagnosed as Obsessive–compulsive disorder.
+There are many cases of emetophobes that also suffer from obsessive–compulsive disorder (OCD).
+Both emetophobia and OCD have similar symptoms and behaviors according to Allen H. Weg, EdD.
+This includes: "obsessional thinking, hyper-awareness and reactivity, avoidance, compulsive rituals, and safety behaviors".
+Emetophobia is often misdiagnosed as OCD.

-Causes
+Causes and signs

 There is a strong agreement in the scientific community that there is no specific cause of emetophobia.
-Some emetophobics report a traumatic experience with vomiting, always in childhood.
-Some suggest that individuals with emetophobia are victims of childhood abuse – sexual or physical.
-Although this is occasionally true, it seems to be no more prevalent than in the general population (Christie, 2004).
+Some emetophobes report a traumatic experience with vomiting, always in childhood.
 Some experts believe that emetophobia may be linked to worries about lack of control.
 Many people try to control themselves and their environment in every possible way, but vomiting is difficult or impossible to control which can lead to anxiety or in other cases severe anxiety.

 There are many factors that can cause a legitimate case of emetophobia.
 Dr. Angela L. Davidson et al. conducted an experiment where it was concluded through various surveys that people with emetophobia are more likely to have an internal locus of control pertaining to their everyday life as well as health-related matters.
 A locus of control is an individual's perception of where control comes from.
 Having an internal locus of control means that an individual perceives that they have their own control over a situation, whereas an external locus of control means that an individual perceives that some things are out of their control.
 She explains how this phobia is created through the locus of control by stating, "Thus far, it seems reasonable to stipulate that individuals with a vomiting phobia deem events as being within their control and may therefore find it difficult to relinquish this control during the act of vomiting, thus inducing a phobia."

 In an internet survey conducted by Dr. Joshua D. Lipsitz et al. given to emetophobic people, respondents gave many different reasons as to why they became emetophobic.
 Among some of the causes listed were several severe bouts of vomiting as children and being firsthand witnesses to many severe vomiting in others due to illness, pregnancy or alcoholism.

-Treatments
+Some possible signs may include not consuming certain foods or alcohol, not being able to watch vomit scenes during movies or shows, avoiding people that are not feeling well, regularly washing hands, steering clear from traveling and crowds, making sure bathrooms are near, consistently checking signs of illness, avoiding certain smells, or pitching food before the expiration date.

+Treatment

 Assessment

 There are two assessment tools used to diagnose emetophobia: the Specific Phobia of Vomiting inventory and the Emetophobia Questionnaire.
 They are self-report questionnaires that focus on a different range of symptoms.

 There have been a limited number of studies in regard to emetophobia.
 Victims of the phobia usually experience fear before vomiting but feel less afterwards.
 The fear comes back, however, if the victim fears they will throw up again.